mcevoyinit/corda-contained/1. Single Docker + Corda/README.md

           docker images
           docker run corda_party

+Once the container is running you can enter the process via

+         docker exec -it <container-id> /bin/bash

+From there we can SSH into the running nodes shell

+        ssh -p 2222 user1@localhost with password test

 At this point we have successfully build and ran a Corda node inside a Docker container!